databio/hub.bulker.io/README.md

 # Bulker registry

 Welcome to the bulker registry.
 Here, we host manifest files that describe computing environments for the [bulker environment manager](http://bulker.io).
 The bulker registry is hosted on github pages.
-To contribute a manifest, issue a pull request.
 In the future, we envision the bulker registry as a full-featured RESTful API to share bulker environments.

 ## Linking your bulker CLI to hub.bulker.io